Sylvester Houédard: Other interests

 Houédard cultivated an interest in multiple religious traditions; he wrote commentaries on Meister Eckhart and was a founder-member of the Eckhart Society, as well as an honorary fellow of the Muhyiddin Ibn Arabi Society.
-He published several works of literary criticism, often with eccentric typography, and corresponded widely with leading poets, artists, theologians and philosophers of his day, including Robert Graves, Edwin Morgan, Allen Ginsberg, William S. Burroughs, Jack Kerouac, Mark Boyle, John Blofeld, Michael Horovitz and Ian Hamilton Finlay.
-In 1965, he collaborated with Jasia Reichardt from the Institute of Contemporary Arts in London on a book about the connection between poetry and painting.
+He published several works of literary criticism, often with eccentric typography, and corresponded widely with leading poets, artists, theologians and philosophers of his day, including Robert Graves, Edwin Morgan, Allen Ginsberg, William S. Burroughs, Jack Kerouac, Lionel Kearns, Mark Boyle, John Blofeld, Michael Horovitz and Ian Hamilton Finlay.
+In 1965, Houédard collaborated with Jasia Reichardt from the Institute of Contemporary Arts in London on a book about the connection between poetry and painting.
 Houédard collaborated next with Filipino poet and artist David Medalla in a modern ballet entitled The Yellow Wrinkled Pea, inspired by the life and scientific discoveries of the monk Gregor Mendel; the modern ballet, choreographed by Medalla, was performed in 1967 by members of the Exploding Galaxy at Middle Earth in Covent Garden, London, in 1967.
-Houédard contributed a poem to Signals, the avant-garde news bulletin by Medalla in the sixties.
+Houédard contributed a poem to Signals, the avant-garde news bulletin by Medalla in the 1960s.
 Houédard, Medalla and Antonio Sena exhibited together at the Lisson Gallery in London in 1967.
 Medalla curated the first solo exhibition by Houédard in 1976 at Artists for Democracy's Fitzrovia Cultural Centre, 143 Whitfield Street, London.